-Then, Jean tells us “a woman I would later be accused of murdering walked into my shop.”
-She is, Katerina, a Guatemalan immigrant who sells South American food in Kensington Market.
-She knows the doppelgänger, a woman called Ingrid Fox.
-She wants to warn Jean of some sort of supernatural evil.
+Next, Jean tells us that “a woman I would later be accused of murdering walked into my shop.”
+She is Katerina, a Guatemalan immigrant who sells South American food in nearby Kensington Market.
+Katerina claims to know the doppelgänger, a woman she says is called Ingrid Fox. wants to warn Jean of some sort of supernatural evil.

 So, Jean becomes intrigued and then obsessed, spending her days not in the bookshop but in Bellevue Square, a ratty park populated by drug addicts, oddballs and the mentally ill, hoping to catch a glimpse of Ingrid.

 Redhill has great fun with the companions Jean meets in the park.
 He shows great respect and compassion for the outcasts of society.
 Jean’s husband on the other hand is not quite so generous.
 A retired policeman, he can’t understand Jean’s obsession and is suspicious of her new friends in the park.

 The reason for his concern becomes clear when we start to learn more about Jean’s history of mental illness and Katerina is murdered, perhaps by Ingrid Fox, perhaps by Jean.